-Following a rigorous worldwide design competition, Populous have been selected to design the prestigious National Speed Skating Oval (NSSO) in Beijing: the main venue and the city’s only permanent new venue, for the 2022 Winter Olympic Games and Paralympic Games.
+Following a rigorous worldwide design competition, Populous have been selected to design the architectural concept scheme of the prestigious National Speed Skating Oval (NSSO) in Beijing: the main venue and the city’s permanent new landmark venue, for the 2022 Winter Olympic Games and Paralympic Games.

-Global leaders in sports and entertainment design, and the official architectural and overlay design services provider to the London 2012 Olympic and Paralympic Games, Populous has been involved in 12 summer and winter Olympic Games.
-These include Sochi’s Fisht Stadium which hosted the 2014 opening and closing ceremonies; London 2012; and Sydney 2000.
-Populous is currently assisting with the Paris bid for 2024.
+Global leaders in sports and entertainment design, and the official architectural and overlay design services provider to the London 2012 Olympic and Paralympic Games, Populous has been involved in 14 summer and winter Olympic Games.
+These include Sochi’s Fisht Stadium which hosted the 2014 opening and closing ceremonies; London 2012; and Sydney 2000 and Paris 2024.

 ‘The Ice Ribbon’, as the oval has already affectionately been named courtesy of its distinctive and poetic façade, evokes and celebrates the elegance, precision, pace and drama that is speed skating.

-Populous Director of the Asia Pacific region, Andrew James, highlights the venue’s architectural and place making credentials, saying, “The venue will be a fitting addition to the architectural iconography of Olympic Park, adding to the exciting and enduring drawcard for China and international visitors alike”.
+Populous Director, Andrew James, highlights the venue’s architectural and place making credentials, saying, “The venue will be a fitting addition to the architectural iconography of Olympic Park, adding to the exciting and enduring drawcard for China and international visitors alike”.